gfirem/formidable_autocomplete/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixing the script to apply the watch to multiples fields.
+* Improving the plugin speed implementing cache in some points.

 = 1.0.1 =
-Fixing the Watch Autocomplete Fields
+* Fixing the Watch Autocomplete Fields

 = 1.0.0 =
-Start
+* Start